yvonne-h1/h1-theme-template/README.md

 ### Images

-- Images are loaded with format-image.liquid.
+- Images are loaded with responsive-image.liquid.
 Here you can lazy load the images, preserve space for cls and optimize for all screen sizes.
 - Load images lazy by default.
 Images above the fold don't need to be lazy.
 - Create for sections create a lazy option in the customizer.
 - Placeholders are set inside